pcwii/logixMQTTgateway/README.md

 - [pycomm3](https://github.com/ottowayi/pycomm3).

 ## Warnings!!
-- It is not recommended to use a public MQTT broker at this time as this could expose your commands to other Mycroft Units, or other devices subscribing to your topic.
+- It is not recommended to use a public MQTT broker at this time as this could expose your commands to other devices subscribing to your topic.